eric-madge/inverse_pt/README.md

 ## License

-`inverse_pt` is licensed under the GNU General Public License, version 3 or later.
+The inverse PT calculator code is licensed under the GNU General Public License, version 3 or later.
 See the accompanying [LICENSE file](LICENSE) for further details.

 ## References